 Linking S.M.A.R.T.
 Goals to Business Objectives

-Another great way to measure progress is to link your professional S.M.A.R.T. goals to the organisation’s overall business objectives.
+Another great way to measure progress is to link your professional S.M.A.R.T. goals to the organization’s overall business objectives.

 If you don’t already have access to them, ask a direct manager for your department’s business objectives for the year and link your own professional goals accordingly.
 That way, you will be able to see and enjoy the direct impact your contributions are making on objectives bigger than your own.